BigDataAnalyticsGroup/analysis-rmi/README.md

 ## Experimental Results

 We provide the following experiments from our paper.
+* `rmi_segmentation`: Statistical properties on the segment sizes resulting from various root models (Section 5.1).
 * `rmi_errors`: Prediction error of several RMI configurations (Section 5.2).
 * `rmi_intervals`: Interval sizes of several RMI configurations with different types of error bounds (Section 5.3).